-34.O2 The following countdown must be respected and may be adapted only to take into account the distance between the dressing rooms and the pitch.
+33.O2 The following countdown must be respected and may be adapted only to take into account the distance between the dressing rooms and the pitch and the duration of the national anthems.

-Minutes before kick-off 75 Teams, referees, UEFA match delegate and referee observer arrive at the hall 60 Deadline to submit the match sheets 50-15 Warm-up on the field of play (or in a dedicated area) 6 Teams enter the field of play with the UEFA walk-on music and line up facing the VIP box (home team on referee team's right) 3 Handshake procedure (visiting team starts) and team photos 1 Coin toss 0 Kick-off (no earlier than 11.00 and no later than 22.00 local time)
+Minutes before kick-off 75 Teams, referees, UEFA match delegate and referee observer arrive at the hall 60 Deadline to submit the match sheets 50 to 15 Warm-up on the field of play (or in a dedicated area) 6 Teams enter the field of play with the UEFA walk-on music and line up facing the VIP box (home team on referee team's right) 4 National anthem of "away" team 3 National anthem of "home" team 2 Teams shake hands and break for team photos 1 Coin toss 0 Kick-off (no earlier than 11.00 and no later than 22.00 local time)

-- 34.03 Both teams must be at the hall at least 75 minutes before kick-off. - 34.04 The walk-on music must be played as the teams enter the field of play until they have lined up.
-National anthems are not permitted. - 34.05 At all matches in the competition, the players are invited to shake hands with their opponents and the referee team after the line-up ceremony as well as after the final whistle, as a gesture of fair play.
+- 33.03 Both teams must be at the hall at least 75 minutes before kick-off. - 33.04 The walk-on music provided by UEFA must be played as the teams enter the field of play until they have lined up, at which point the national anthems of the teams must be played. - 33.05 At all matches in the competition, the players are invited to shake hands with their opponents and the referee team after the line-up ceremony as well as after the final whistle, as a gesture of fair play.

-Article 35 Rules governing the technical area
+Article 34 Rules governing the technical area

-- 35.01 Six team officials, one of whom must be a team doctor, and a maximum of nine substitute players are allowed to sit on the substitutes' bench, i.e. a total of 15 people.
+- 34.01 Five team officials, one of whom must be a team doctor, and a maximum of seven (finals: nine) substitute players are allowed to sit on the substitutes' bench, i.e. a total of 12 (finals: 14) people.
 The names of these people and their functions must be listed on the match sheet.
-Suspended players are not allowed to warm up or to sit on the bench on matchdays. - 35.02 Smoking is not allowed during matches and inside the hall. - 35.03 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
+Suspended players are not allowed to warm up or to sit on the bench on matchdays. - 34.02 Smoking is not allowed during matches and inside the hall. - 34.O3 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.